pmcgrath/PMCG.Messaging/readme.md

 This library is lightweight library for interacting with RabbitMQ

-The following are richer alternatives
+The following are richer alternatives you should probably consider
 * [EasyNetQ](https://github.com/mikehadlow/EasyNetQ)
 * [MassTransit](https://github.com/MassTransit/MassTransit)
 * [NserviceBus](https://github.com/Particular/NServiceBus)